Hochopepper/SwordToShield/Character_Creation/Backgrounds.md

 ## Tinkerer
 Your tools of trade are tinker's tools and 5 flasks of oil.

-### Tinkering
+#### Tinkering
 During a rest you may create a simple melee weapon from nothing more than your surroundings, using tinker's tools.
 You are proficient with this weapon and it deals 1d8 damage of bludgeoning, piercing, or slashing damage (your choice).
-You may also fix mundane items during the course of your rests using 20 units of scrap, tinker's tools, and a flame.
+You may also fix mundane items over one hour using units of scrap, tinker's tools, and a flame.
+The amount of scrap needed for this is decided by your GM.

+## Missionary
+Your tools of trade are a holy symbol made from precious metal, 2 flasks of holy water, and vestments.

+#### Messenger of Faith
+Over your years of travel and spreading the words and values of your god you embody a great messenger.
+You gain proficiency in persuasion.
+You also gain the unique ability to persuade non-believers, if given 1 hour with an NPC to discuss your faith you may attempt a persuasion check with a DC decided by your GM in an attempt to sway them to your worldview, some NPCs may react negatively to this.

-# Culture (Optional)
+# Cultures (Optional)

 ### An'Ireites
 Worshippers of An'Ire, the goddess of creation, hold strong beliefs about